prchauha/Cisco-Go-Jun-2024/readme.md

     - byte (alias for unnsigned int)
     - rune (alias for unicode code point)

-## variable
+## Variable
 ### Declaration
 - Using the "var" keyword
     - memory allocated
     - memory initialized with the "zero" value of the data type (by default)
     - can be used in package & function scope
 - Using ":="
     - memory allocated
     - memory initialized with the given value
     - cannot use in the package scope

+## Scope
+### Function Scope
+- Cannot have unused variables
+- Can use ":="
+### Package Scope
+- Can have unused variables
+- Cannot use ":="